BradyKoehler/nhelp/README.md

 =README

-Show help data to show in the console when a user runs
+Show help data in the console when a user runs

 % nhelp <scriptname>.js